jshinm/Codewar_practice/leetcode/20211205_leetcode_word_search.md

 * board and word consists of only lowercase and uppercase English letters.

 ## DFS Solution
-Exerpted from LC created by OldCodingFarmer
+Excerpted from LC created by OldCodingFarmer
 ```python
 def exist(self, board, word):
     if not board: